stepchowfun/docuum/README.md

   stephanmisc/docuum --threshold '15 GB'
 ```

+The instructions below for configuring your operating system to run Docuum as a daemon assume it's installed as a native binary using one of the other installation methods.
+If you prefer to run it as a Docker container, change the relevant service definition to run a Docker command like the one above.

 ### Configuring your operating system to run the binary as a daemon

-You may consult your operating system documentation for instructions on how set up a daemon.
-Instructions are provided below for macOS and Linux.

 #### Creating a [launchd](https://www.launchd.info/) service on macOS